 “BASC supports the sustainable harvest of wildlife in the UK and overseas and the import and export of trophies arising from such harvesting where they are clearly proven to be from a sustainable source; noting that well-regulated trophy hunting programmes play an important role in delivering benefits for both nature and people.”

-The latest manifestations of these campaigns are new government proposals to ban the import of trophies from Africa, the ban on the promotion of African hunting at dedicated shooting shows and the most recent Liverpool Council resolution.
+The latest manifestations of these campaigns are new government proposals to ban the import of trophies from Africa, the ban on the promotion of African hunting at dedicated shooting shows.

-Defra is currently running a consultation on the future of importing and exporting hunting trophies in the UK.
-This poses four options which could have huge implications for the future of shooting:
+Defra ran a consultation on the future of importing and exporting hunting trophies in the UK.
+This posed four options which could have huge implications for the future of shooting:

 BASC’s response to this consultation is to support Option four: